abhik1029/Project-Vision-Pro/README.md

 This project is a clone of the Apple Vision Pro website.
-This project aimed to practice front-end web development skills by replicating the design and functionality of an existing website.
+It is aimed to practice front-end web development skills by replicating the design and functionality of an existing website.

 <img width="982" alt="Screenshot 2024-04-25 at 3 28 30 PM" src="https://github.com/abhik1029/Project-Vision-Pro/assets/164001169/69c9610e-60bd-4294-a643-9cf47f1e650e">